Bringing about changes in modifiable behavioural risk factors is very difficult.

 - The disconnect between knowledge and behaviour, or the knowing-doing gap.
 The human brain registers an action several seconds before the thought of acting enters consciousness.

-Based on this theory we have created our ToDo program.
+Based on professor Fletcher’s theory we have created our Flex program.

 Wood, W. & Neal, D.T.
 A New Look at Habits and the Habit-Goal Interface.
 Psychological Review, 2007; 114, 4: 843-863

 Pfeffer, J. & Sutton, R. The Knowing-Doing Gap.
 2000.
 Boston: Harvard Business School Press.

 Siong Soon, C., Brass, M., Heinze, H., Unconscious determinants of free decisions in the human brain.
 Nature Neuroscience 2008: 11, 543 – 545 (2008); Matthias Schultze-Krafta,Daniel Birmana, Marco Rusconia,, Carsten Allefelda,, Kai Görgena,d Sven Dähnee